CHAPTER Rev 2400

 Business Tax”; and

-liability on or before the fifteenth day of the fourth, sixth, ninth, and the
+projected tax liability on or before the fifteenth day of the fourth, sixth,

 (b)

-in a quarter subsequent to the first quarter, the initial estimated tax payment
+$260 is determined in a quarter subsequent to the first quarter, the initial

 (c)